How to Choose the Right Dog Muzzle for Your American Bully?

 American Bullies, like any other breed of dog, require proper training to become well-behaved and obedient pets.
 One important aspect of this is teaching them how to wear and use a dog muzzle.

 Muzzles are often used as a safety measure for dogs in certain situations, such as when visiting the vet or groomer, or out in public where they may encounter unfamiliar people or animals.
-It’s important to remember that muzzles should not be used as a punishment for bad behavior, but rather as a preventative measure to keep both your dog
+It’s important to remember that muzzles should not be used as a punishment for bad behavior, but rather as a preventative measure to keep both your dog and others safe.

 So, how do you go about training your American Bully to wear and use a muzzle?
 Here are some helpful tips and tricks: